ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Third-Party-Package.rst

 A third party package can accomplish these requirements in two ways: in the upstream repository, or in the release repository.

-Depending on whether you can adapt the third party package,

 Modifying the Upstream Repository
 ---------------------------------